 Kerry joined CIF in February of 2014.
 Becoming the Office and Finance Manager for CIF was a second career for Kerry as she rejoined the workforce after her son started school.
 Kerry and her family live in Mattawa and she splits her time between work and chauffeuring her busy son to all his various activities.
 Over her time at CIF Kerry has met many great people from across the country who have a passion for Forestry.

 Prior to joining the CIF-IFC in the fall of 2016, Natasha worked in the forestry and outreach/communications sectors in British Columbia, Southern and Eastern Ontario for various consulting firms and not-for profit organizations.
-In her current role as Projects and Programs Manager, Natasha works closely with the entire team providing leadership on knowledge exchange and transfer programs and projects for the CIF/CIF-SEEK at a National level, maintaining strategic partnerships and leading in the delivery of workshops, demonstrations, and tours that promote knowledge exchange, innovations and applied learning.
-Natasha holds a Master of Forest Conservation from the University of Toronto.
+In her current role as Director of Programs and Initiatives, Natasha works closely with the entire team providing leadership on knowledge exchange and transfer programs and projects for the CIF/CIF-SEEK at a National level, maintaining strategic partnerships and leading in the delivery of workshops, demonstrations, and tours that promote knowledge exchange, innovations and applied learning.
+Natasha holds a Master of Forest Conservation from the University of Toronto and is a Registered Professional Forester.

-After graduating from the University of Guelph with a Bachelor of Science in Environmental Sciences, majoring in Natural Resources Management, Jen worked in the environmental sciences field for the government as well as an applied research association in northern Alberta.
+After graduating from the University of Guelph with a Bachelor of Science in Environmental Sciences, majoring in Natural Resources Management, Jen worked in the environmental sciences/agricultural field for the government as well as an applied research association in northern Alberta.
 Upon moving back to Ontario in 2017, Jen joined the CIF-IFC Team as the Conference and Communications Coordinator, returning as the Projects and Communications Coordinator in 2019.
+Since then, she has transitioned to Communications Manager.
 Jen will lead CIF-IFC communications strategies and provide program and project support.

-Steph Robinson joined the CIF-IFC team in October 2019 as part of a 12-month internship.
-She is involved in a variety of projects including assisting HAMPCO with preparations for the 2020 CIF-IFC Conference & AGM.
+Steph Robinson joined the CIF-IFC team in October 2019 as part of a 12-month internship before transitioning to the position of Projects and Programs Officer.
+In here current role, Steph assists the entire team with knowledge exchange and transfer projects and programs for the CIF-IFC, by helping to coordinate the delivery of events, workshops, and demonstrations that promote knowledge exchange, networking, outreach and applied learning within the context of forestry.
+As a CIF-IFC intern, she was involved in a variety of projects including coordinating the first ever Virtual 2020 CIF-IFC National Conference & AGM.
 Steph is a graduate of Lakehead University with a degree in Forestry and a graduate of Sault College with a Natural Environment Technologist diploma.
 Her experiences vary from administration to timber cruising to aerial photo interpretation.
-Steph is excited to be starting her journey into forestry with such a significant and long-standing forestry institution.
-She has discovered that CIF-IFC members are a passionate and knowledgeable bunch and she looks forward to meeting as many as she can!
+Steph is looking forward to continuing her journey into forestry with such a significant and long-standing forestry institution.